Construction Accident

 • Negotiating with insurance companies and their lawyers on your behalf

-• Obtaining expert witnesses to reconstruct the accident and testify as to what happened, as well as witnesses to testify as to how the injuries affect your life and ability to work
+• Obtaining expert witnesses to reconstruct the accident and testify as to what happened, as well as obtaining witnesses to testify as to how the injuries affect your life and ability to work

 • Taking your case to court if necessary and advocating on your behalf.